raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 SD1 is the Broadcom SD card interface, which is used by default for the built-in SD card slot, and on the Compute Module for the eMMC.
 SD1 is the Arasan SD card interface which is also capable on SDIO.

-USB in the able table is USB device boot mode and USB host boot mode, which are only available on certain models of Raspberry Pi.
+USB in the table is USB device boot mode and USB host boot mode, which are only available on certain models of Raspberry Pi.

 The default pull resistance on the GPIO lines is 50K ohm, as documented on page 102 of the [BCM2835 ARM peripherals datasheet](hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf).
 A pull resistance of 5K ohm is recommended to pull a GPIO line up: this will allow the GPIO to function but not consume too much power.